 The Company has classified its cash at fair value through profit and loss.
-The Company's receivables are classified as loans and receivables.

 Financial liabilities

 The Company classifies its financial liabilities into one of two categories, depending on the purpose for which the asset was acquired.
 The Company's accounting policy for each category is as follows: